nih-cfde/use-case-library-build/library/USERSTORY-61.md

 ---
-input: List of applicable datasets and appropriate credentials
+input: a list of applicable datasets and appropriate credentials
-output: Cloud workspace with raw datasets
+output:  a new cloud workspace with raw datasets
-task: Load data to workspace
+task:  load data to a workspace
 tags:
 - applicable datasets
 - appropriate credentials